Factsheet: Care home top-up payments

 • how the arrangement will be reviewed

-• what happens if the payee cannot keep up with payments
+• what happens if somebody cannot keep up with payments

 • the effect of any increases in fees made by the care home

-• the effect of any changes in the payee’s financial circumstances
+• the effect of any changes in somebody's financial circumstances

 Changes to fees

-Our local authority rates usually change on the first Monday of the tax year in April.
-The contract for the care home placement will be between the Council and the care home.
-This means that any changes to fees will need to be agreed by the Council following a set process.
+The Council pays a set rate for care homes.
+This usually changes on the first Monday of the tax year in April.
+The Council and the care home sign a contract.
+This means that the Council must agree any changes to fees following a set process.

-The top-up amount may change when the provider reviews their fees.
-If fees increase, the top-up amount may also increase.
+The top-up amount may change when the care home reviews their fees.
 We will contact you each year about any changes to fees.

 More information

-For further information about top-up payments, please email the Finance and Benefits Assessment team or phone them on 01323 464 699.
+For more information about top-up payments contact the Finance and Benefits Assessment team: